A negligent operator suspension is a suspension of your California driving privileges, due to the accumulation of too many points on your DMV record.

-This is often why it becomes necessary to hire an experienced traffic defense attorney: so you can prevent a conviction of a traffic ticket (such as speeding or running a red light), or a criminal charge (such as a driving on a suspended license charge or a DUI) which, if you were convicted, would result in one or more points on your DMV record.
+This is often why it becomes necessary to hire an experienced traffic ticket attorney: so you can prevent a conviction of a traffic ticket (such as speeding or running a red light), or a criminal charge (such as a driving on a suspended license charge or a DUI) which, if you were convicted, would result in one or more points on your DMV record.

 What Are My Defenses in a Negligent Operator DMV Hearing?

-Every driver’s situation is a little different.
-The rules are different depending on whether you are a commercial driver or if you have a class “C” license.
-But generally, license suspension defenses include:
+Every driver’s situation is a little bit different.
+The rules are slightly different if you are a commercial driver or if you have a Class “C” license, but generally, license suspension defenses include:

 Get Help With Your Negligent Operator DMV Hearing